0xf0xy/Write-ups/THM/Lo-Fi/Lo-Fi.md

 ![Lo-Fi_1](src/Lo-Fi_1.png)

 We’re greeted with a chill video page and some categories on the side.
-Out of curiosity, we click on one — `sleep`.
+Out of curiosity, we click on one—`sleep`.

 That takes us to: